 My son KD8JRS, just returned from PJ2 Curacoa with YDXA.
-He and I were chosen to go on a DX Adventure to Costa Rica with the YOUTH DX ADVENTURE team.
+He and I were chosen to go on a DX Adventure to Costa Rica with the YOUTH DX ADVENTURE team in 2010.
 It was a wonderful experience.
-My call during that trip was TI5/W8KJ
+My call during that trip was TI5/W8KJ.

 I have a very small collection of old keys: bugs, paddles, straights, etc. (....facinating tools of communication....)